Azure-Samples/openai-end-to-end-baseline/README.md

 1. Open an **Anaconda PowerShell Prompt** instance from the Start Menu.

-   You'll need a PowerShell prompt with a Python enviornment available eventually in these instructions.
+   You'll need a PowerShell prompt with a Python environnment available eventually in these instructions.
 It's best to open it now to only need to set environment variables once.

 1. Log in through the Azure CLI so the terminal has access to your subscription.